All Episodes

 This is the lesson of the day.

-You get the government out in every facet and this problem will take care of itself.
+You get the government out in every facet, and this problem will take care of itself.

-You know, I would be remiss if I did not mention and praise the uh brave Colombian soldiers that freed the American hostages.
+You know, I would be remiss if I did not mention and praise the brave Colombian soldiers that freed the American hostages.

-This really is an amazing development you've been seeing all day today.
+This really is an amazing development.

-Uh these and this is the way to handle communist insurgents, I guess.
+And this is the way to handle communist insurgents, I guess.

-And it's really uh really is inspiring.
+And it really is inspiring.

-Fourteen hostages held by the country's communist rebels, three of them or three U.S. military contractors, eleven Colombian soldiers and policemen, uh the president of Colombia, Mr. Yuribe uh has been very, very tough with these folks.
+14 hostages held by the country's communist rebels, three of them are three U.S. military contractors, 11 Colombian soldiers and policemen.

-Uh he is not settled with them or negotiated with them, even though they've been getting aid, of course, from where?
+He has not settled with them or negotiated with them, even though they've been getting aid, of course, from where?

 Venezuela and Hugo Chavez, the darling of the Hollywood left.